Paradeluxe/Praditor/README.md

 ![kernel.png](instructions/kernel.png)

 To prevent extreme values, Praditor would neglect the first few largest values in the window (kernel).
+Or, we only retain **_KernelFrm%_** of all frames (e.g., 80% of all).
-If there is actually extreme values, then we successfully avoid them; If there is not, then it would not hurt since they are among other values at similar level.
+If there is actually extreme values, then we successfully avoid them; if not, then it would not hurt since they are among other values at similar level.